southsudan/ureport/README.md

     origin	git@github.com:unicefuganda/rapidsms-xforms.git (fetch)
     origin	git@github.com:unicefuganda/rapidsms-xforms.git (push)

-It is vital that when you are pushing to one of the submodules you double check that you are on the south_sudan branch
+It is vital that when you are pushing to one of the submodules you double check that you are on the south_sudan branch:

     git branch

-It should say
+It should say:

       master
     * south_sudan

 HEALTH WARNING!!!
-If you push south_sudan specific changes to the `master` you will overwrite the ureport.ug website!
+If you push south_sudan specific changes to a master branch of a submodule, your changes will show up on ureport.ug next time someone updates the submodules in the Uganda repository!